 Region: Toronto and surrounding area

-Other Specialties: I am a practicing artist/art therapist/ psychotherapist and can provide quality art experiences.
+Other Specialties: I am a practicing artist/art therapist, registered psychotherapist and can provide quality art experiences.
 I have an in-depth understanding of the creative process and am able to facilitate this for others.
-I work with all ages.
-I facilitate group and private sessions.

-My art therapy workshop-sessions embody, engage and absorb the client/s in their own art materials and collaborative process.
-As a professional art psychotherapist I have learned how to stay with the uncertainty and other difficult feelings that arise as part of the process that is crucial.
+As a registered psychotherapist and professional art therapist I have learned how to stay with the uncertainty and other difficult feelings that arise as part of the process that is crucial.
 I am a practicing artist, accessed psychotherapy myself throughout training and I am able to practice in a meaningful way.
-My therapy is not a dry set of techniques but a soul nurturing, rich, creative and wonderful psychotherapy that allows any client to find themselves in the centre of the PROCESS.
+My work is not a ‘dry set of techniques’ but a soul nurturing, rich, creative and wonderful therapy that allows any client to find themselves in the centre of the ‘PROCESS’.
 I offer a safe psychologically contained space and relationship.
 I stay with the image and the process.
-I believe in a mind, body and spirited connection.

-Placements: York Central Hospital (Mental Health and Geriatrics)
+York Central Hospital- Mackenzie Health (Mental Health and Geriatrics)

 Sunnybrook Hospital (Geriatrics- Veterans)